substance/document/README.md

-Substance Document Format
+Substance Document Model
 ========

-The *Substance Document Format* (a work in progress) aims to be a quasi-standard for representing arbitrary digital documents.
+The *Substance Document Model* (a work in progress) aims to be a quasi-standard for representing arbitrary digital documents.
 It doesn't make any assumptions on a concrete type or structure.
 Instead it is supposed to be a foundation to create your own document model on top of it, tailored to your particular use-case.
 A Substance document model can range from loosly structured documents involving sections and text, such as reports or articles to things that you wouldn't consider a document anymore but in fact are.
 Let's take the mess of filling out forms as an example.
 The reason why we are still filling them out by hand and manually transfer them into a database system is simply the lack of suitable generic document representations and form composition tools.
 In many we are dealing with a mixture of structured and unstructured parts.
 There might be a disclaimer with is not editable in conjunction with a person's contact info.
 That's the challenge.
 However, most of today's web-based forms are created on a tight budget.
 As a result they not only look ugly, they are also incredibly error-prone.
 After carefully filling out that one important form for half an hour and submitting it, you're usually rewarded with a message that says something like this:

 > Sorry your session has been expired.
 Or in other words, you were to slow.
 But no worries, if you click here you can safely fill it out again.
 From scratch of course.